Harvest Grains Good 2 Go®

 Ideal For:

-Digestive or gastric health concerns, including colic management
+- Digestive or gastric health support (including colic management)

-Ready in Seconds: Add a splash of water for a light mix, or more for a hydrating, nutrient-packed mash
+- Ready in Seconds: Add water for a light mix or a nourishing mash

 Quick & Damp:

-Soaking enhances the natural scent, stimulating appetite — ideal for picky eaters or horses under stress.
+Soaking enhances aroma — perfect for picky eaters or stressed horses.

 Shipping Info